halftheopposite/TOSIOS/README.md

 * ~Implement a R-Tree for performances.~ DONE
 * Add players spawner object instead of randomized points.
 * Add a Team Death Match mode.
+* Add a force shield to deflect bullets.
 * Add some monsters that attack all players.
 * Add support for JSON TMX format (Tiled).